 Sweetener if needed (stevia drops or xylitol – see larder for info)

-Dairy-free milk of your choice (NB if you are coeliac, almond milk and unsweetened rice milk are OK but oat milk would need to be certified gluten-free as oats are often contaminated with wheat) – see larder for where to buy dairy-free milks.
+Dairy-free milk of your choice (NB, if you are coeliac, almond milk, and unsweetened rice milk, are OK but oat milk would need to be certified gluten-free as oats are often contaminated with wheat) – see larder for where to buy dairy-free milk.

 1 dsp lecithin granules (from health stores – brilliant for those with difficulty digesting fats)